Bigmoco/apponlymode/README.md

 You can figure out the rest, you're smart, remember?

-TLDR: These two shortcuts allow access to their respective apps while using "App Only Mode" on Google TVs
+TLDR: These shortcuts allow access to their respective apps while using "App Only Mode" on Google TVs